4 DAYS FROM $1,249

 Arrive in Cairo and relax in the Egyptian capital

 Upon arrival, you’ll be greeted at the airport and board your private transfer to your hotel.
 Settle in to your surroundings here in the hub of Egyptian culture and unwind in your deluxe hotel.
-This evening, join your Adventure Leader and fellow travelers for a Welcome Briefing, followed by a Welcome Dinner at the hotel with some entertainment.
+This evening, join your Cruise Director and fellow travelers for a Welcome Briefing, followed by a Welcome Dinner at the hotel.

-Following a buffet breakfast at the hotel, begin your first full day in Egypt with a visit to Cairo’s renowned Museum of Egyptian Antiquities.
+Following a buffet breakfast at the hotel, begin your first full day in Egypt with a visit to Cairo’s renowned Egyptian Museum.
 Home to one of the world’s most impressive collections of ancient treasures, the Egyptian Museum features more than 120,000 artifacts — including the iconic, gold funerary mask of child-king Tutankhamun.
 Sit down together for lunch at a local restaurant.
-Cultural Discovery: After lunch, set out on an excursion to one Cairo’s many carpet making schools for a live demonstration of this skilled handicraft.
+After lunch, set out on an excursion to one Cairo’s many carpet-making schools for a live demonstration of this skilled handicraft.
 Upon transferring back to your hotel, enjoy the afternoon at leisure before dining at a local restaurant.

 Behold the Pyramids, the Sphinx, and more

-Unforgettable Moment: Today begins with an exciting excursion to the Giza Plateau, a UNESCO World Heritage Site in the southwest outskirts of Cairo, to see Egypt’s iconic Pyramids of Giza and the Great Sphinx.
-Constructed as tombs for the Pharaohs Khufu, Khafre and Menkaure, each of the three stone structures was built by hand using finely tuned ancient techniques that remain a mystery today.
+Today begins with an exciting excursion to the Giza Plateau, a UNESCO World Heritage Site in the southwest outskirts of Cairo, to see Egypt’s iconic Pyramids of Giza and the Great Sphinx.
+Constructed as tombs for the pharaohs Khufu, Khafre, and Menkaure, each of the three stone structures was built by hand using finely tuned ancient techniques that remain a mystery today.
 The Great Pyramid of Giza — or Pyramid of Khufu — is the oldest and largest of the three, dating back to 2580–2560 BC and reaching 455 feet high.
-Located nearby on this otherworldly archaeological site, you’ll also see the mystical Sphinx, a huge limestone statue of a reclining lion with a head of a woman.
+Located nearby on this otherworldly archaeological site, you’ll also see the mystical Sphinx, a huge limestone statue of a reclining lion with a head of the pharaoh Khafre.
 Following lunch at a local establishment, you’ll visit another ancient site, Saqqara, and explore the Step Pyramid.
-Built during Egypt’s third dynasty to honor King Djoser, this ancient, ziggurat-shaped limestone “skyscraper” is believed to be the world’s earliest pyramid.
+Built during Egypt’s third dynasty to honor the pharaoh Djoser, this ancient, ziggurat-shaped limestone “skyscraper” is believed to be the world’s earliest pyramid.
 Together with the Giza Pyramids and Sphinx, it is part of a UNESCO World Heritage Site.
 After a busy day of discovery, you and your fellow travelers will dine at a local restaurant.

 Fly to Luxor, embark ship, and explore the amazing Necropolis of Thebes

 After breakfast we’ll transfer to the airport for our short flight south to Luxor, site of what was once the ancient dynastic capital of Upper Egypt, Thebes.
-Here, we will embark the m/s Mojito, the luxurious ship that will be our home for the Nile River cruise portion of our adventure.
+Here, we will embark our luxurious ship that will be our home for the Nile River cruise portion of our journey.
 After settling in and enjoying lunch on board, we’ll journey to the West Bank of Luxor.

 Scenic Nile cruising to Esna and Edfu